ryan-hamilton04/P2-Markov/README.md

 Note that, in order to adhere to the specification that `HashMarkov` should generate the same random text as `BaseMarkov` given the same random seed, **you will need to use the random number generator in the same way as `BaseMarkov`, so follow the `nextInt()` calls from `BaseMarkov` carefully.** In particular:
 - Make one call to `nextInt()` at the beginning to get the initial random `WordGram`,
-- Make one call to `nextInt()` at every iteration of the main text generating loop to get a random word from a `List`, and
-- Make one additional call to `nextInt()` on iterations where the initial following `List` is empty and you need to add a random word to the `List`.
-Note that in this case, `BaseMarkov` actually makes two calls to `nextInt()` to generate a single random word.
-(This isn't strictly necessary, but `HashMarkov` will have to do the same to generate the same output as `BaseMarkov` in general).
+- Make one call to `nextInt()` at every iteration of the main text generating loop.
+Either you need to a random word from a the `getFollows` list, or you need to get a random word from the entire text.
+See the `getNext` method of `BaseMarkov` for an example.

 Unlike `BaseMarkov`, Your implementation should *not* loop over the words of the training text again every time it generates a next word.